zpoint/CPython-Internals/Interpreter/gc/gc.md

 generations is used in the purpose of doing less collections

-Cpython used three generations totally, the newly created objects is stored in the first generation, when an object survive a round of gc, it will be moved to next generation
+CPython used three generations totally, the newly created objects is stored in the first generation, when an object survive a round of gc, it will be moved to next generation

 lower generation will be collected more frequently, higher generation will be collected less frequently